mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ## Update the license package

-If you're using the commerical version of the pickers ([Pro](/x/introduction/licensing/#pro-plan) plan), you need to update the import path:
+If you're using the commercial version of the pickers ([Pro](/x/introduction/licensing/#pro-plan) plan), you need to update the import path:

 ```diff
 -import { LicenseInfo } from '@mui/x-license-pro';